slapec/yaat/README.md

     Default: `yatable/paging.html`

 #### Overriding the whole template
-You can't override this URL in imperative mode because the `<yat>` directive gets access to its own (and its parents') scope after the template is fetched.
+You have to pass this URLS as an argument because the directive gets access to its own (and its parents') scope after the template is fetched so it's too later to declare it in the scope.
-So you have to pass this URL as an argument:

 `<yat api="/api/" template="custom-template.html">`

-### Scope API
+### Helper methods
 You can access all scope methods and objects in your templates listed above of course.
 However there are some methods which haven't been mentioned yet.
 They are usually accessed from templates.